WICG/explicit-javascript-compile-hints-file-based/README.md

 //# eagerCompilation=all
 ```

 The magic comment is intended as a hint to the browser.
-It signals the functions in this JS file should be treated as "high priority" - for example, compile them immediately when processing the script, as opposed to when the function is called.
+It signals the functions in this JS file should be treated as "high priority" - for example, compile them immediately when processing the script, as opposed to when a function is called.

 The magic comment doesn't change the semantics of the JavaScript file.
 The browser is allowed to ignore the hint.